MattechLab/monalisa/_sources/2-1_reconstruction_calls.rst.txt

 Also note that among the 12 type of DFT s, some of them co-inside (up to a factor).
 For example, for cartesian trajectories are the  Adjoint, the Star and the Inverse DFT equal (they co-inside) up to a factor that depend on definitions.
-For partially sampled or non-cartesian trajectories, the notion of adjoint and star DFT do not longer co-inside while the inverse DFT do not longer exist in the strict sense.
+For partial-cartesian or non-cartesian trajectories, the notion of adjoint and star DFT do not longer co-inside while the inverse DFT do not longer exist in the strict sense.